The hardest part of research is often getting started or developing a topic. Consider the following when you're developing your topic:

 Interest.
 Pick a topic that's interesting to you.

 Knowledge.
-You don't need to know much about your topic--but even a little bit of knowledge, however, does help.
+You don't need to know much about your topic--but even a little bit of knowledge helps.

 Focus.
-Make sure your topic is not too broad (global warming) or too narrow (How will global warming affect the sea levels on the island of Micronesia?)
-It's always a good idea to test drive a topic before you commit.
+Make sure your topic is not too broad (survival) or too narrow (surviving in the wilderness using the Dakota Fire Hole) It's always a good idea to test drive/search a topic before you commit.
 Are you drowning in results?
 Or did you find very little information?
 After you've done a bit of research, you may find that you need to tweak or refine your topic